-On the first Sunday of every month, several of the most popular museums and historic sites in Rome open their doors to the public for free.
+On the first Sunday of every month, several of the most popular museums and historic sites such as the Colosseum and Castel Sant'Angelo open their doors to the public for free.

 This is an excellent opportunity to visit locations that usually cost at least €10 - €15 per ticket.

 Here are a few of the more notable landmarks you can visit: